10-3-pursuit/project-solo-full-stack-portfolio/README.md

 - Use create-react-app to build a front-end
 - Connect the back-end and front-end
 - Deploy the project online
+- Have a 1:1 interview with an instructor

 ## Sumission